codeface-io/SwiftObserver/readme.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?longCache=true&style=flat-square)](https://github.com/Carthage/Carthage)  [![Pod Version](https://img.shields.io/cocoapods/v/SwiftObserver.svg?longCache=true&style=flat-square)](http://cocoapods.org/pods/SwiftObserver)

 SwiftObserver is a reactive programming framework for pure Swift.
+As sucht it covers all variations of the observer pattern and should meet all your needs for callbacks and propagating data up the control hierarchy (against the direction of control).

+Typical applications are the continuous propagation of data from domain model to use cases, from use cases to view model, and from view model to controllers and views.

-It is designed to be ...
+SwiftObserver is designed to be ...

 * :white_check_mark: usable
 * :white_check_mark: flexible